GULibrarySandbox/library-workshop-template-long/content/intro.md

 | Identify the most common sources of GLAM archival text  |
 | Verb a noun with the following limiting words  |
 {:.table}

-## Audience

-This workshop is aimed at researchers and academics in the field of biostatistics.

 ## Prerequisites